Plant Taxonomy of Black Hollyhocks

 Uses for Black Hollyhocks

 What plants come to mind when you hear, "cottage gardens?"
 There's a good chance that hollyhocks will be one of the plants you think of.
+A classic look is hollyhock plants lining a picket fence.
+Because they are tall plants, they can be a good choice for the back rows of planting beds.

 While black hollyhocks, specifically, are not exactly "traditional" plants (being relatively new cultivars), they do offer a nice design twist.
 Make use of the dark flowers to create strong color contrasts with plants that have brighter flowers.
 Examples that make good companions (that is, plants that share the same cultural requirements) include yellow yarrow plants, sunflowers, and yellow marigolds.